Become a Writers Workshop Consultant!

 Please note that you may register without prior instructor consent.

 Information for Volunteers

-The Writers Workshop is always seeking volunteers who can tutor with us for 1-2 hours a week.
-Volunteering is a great way to get involved, especially for students whose academic or work schedules don’t allow them to commit to a full weekly schedule.
-Volunteers must first complete a 1.5 hour training session, generally offered several times at the beginning of each semester or based on interest.
+The Writers Workshop is currently seeking volunteers who can tutor with us a for 1-2 hours a week.
+Volunteering is a great way to get involved, especially for students whose academic or work schedules don't allow them to commit to a full weekly schedule.
+Volunteers must first complete a 1.5 hour training session, which will be offered in September at the following times: